devuri/wpframework/docs/src/reference/app-constants.md

 - **Multi-Tenant Platform**: Operating a multi-tenant platform?
 Create a unique `config.php` file for each tenant within their respective directories to ensure customized experiences.

 > This guide aims to provide you with a clear understanding of the framework's flexible and intelligent const configuration system.
 By following these guidelines, you can tailor the framework to meet your exact requirements, whether you're managing a simple site or a complex, multi-tenant platform.

+## Initial Framework Constants

+Before setting up the full environment, the framework defines several key initial constants.
+These constants form the foundation for determining configuration paths, application root, and the environment type.
+If these constants are not already defined, default values are assigned.

+> [!DANGER]
+> **Modifying Initial Constants:** Modifying these initial constants can lead to **unexpected behavior** if not handled carefully.
+These constants are fundamental to the proper functioning of the framework setup.
+Ensure that any modifications are thoroughly tested to avoid breaking the initialization process or causing instability in the application.

+## **Initial Constants**

+- **`SITE_CONFIGS_DIR`**:
+  Specifies the directory where site-specific configuration files are stored.
+By default, it is set to `'configs'`.

+- **`APP_DIR_PATH`**:
+  Defines the root path of the application.
+This constant points to the main application directory, allowing the framework to locate necessary files.

+- **`APP_HTTP_HOST`**:
+  Sets the HTTP host for the application.
+By default, this is dynamically determined from the current environment.

+- **`RAYDIUM_ENVIRONMENT_TYPE`**:
+  Identifies the environment type for the application (e.g., development, production).
+By default, it is set to `null`.

+> These initial constants are fundamental for setting up the environment, and their default values ensure that the application has a solid foundation before other constants are set.